“They only got two things right, the camels and the sand.”

 Other journalistic firsts for Thomas include the narration, in 1925, of the first aerial circumnavigation of the globe; and his 17-year career at Fox Movietone News, heard weekly by nearly 100 million people.

 Want more?
 He also helped pioneer the development of Cinerama, a film technology, participated in the first flight across Antarctica and hosted the PBS television series, “Lowell Thomas Remembers.”

 He crammed a lot of things to remember during his 89 years on Earth.
 “After the age of 80, everything reminds you of something else,” Thomas said.

 His son, Lowell Thomas Jr., who once served as the lieutenant governor of Alaska, produced the television series “High Adventure,” a weekly series in which Thomas appeared.
 The two also co-authored “Famous First Flights That Changed History.”

 Of his travels and adventures, Thomas said his personal quest was “to know more about this globe than anyone else ever has.”

 To learn more about Thomas’ life and achievements, I recommend you travel to Victor and visit the Victor Lowell Thomas Museum at the corner of Third Street and Victor Avenue.

-The museum is currently raising funds to save the Reynolds Block, where the Museum has been housed since 1960.
-The Victor Improvement Association which owns the museum collection and the building, recently was awarded a $208,177 grant from the State Historical Fund and now needs to raise $70,000 in matching funds.
+The museum is periodically raising funds to save the Reynolds Block, where the Museum has been housed since 1960.